ravehero3/ayobra/replit.md

-# TypeBeat Video Generator - Replit.md
+# Voodoo808 Beat Video Creator - Replit.md

 ## Overview

-This is a clean marketing landing page for TypeBeatz, designed to showcase the desktop application for creating type beat videos.
-The landing page features a modern React frontend with a dark glassmorphism theme, an Express.js backend for serving static content, and a fully functional Supabase authentication system.
-It's focused on marketing and branding with secure user account management.
+This is a professional marketing landing page for Voodoo808, designed to showcase the desktop application for creating beat videos.
+The landing page features a modern React frontend with a dark glassmorphism theme, an Express.js backend for serving static content, and a fully functional Supabase authentication system with Google OAuth integration.
+It's focused on marketing and branding with secure user account management, ready for deployment to app.voodoo808.com.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Project focus: Clean marketing landing page with Supabase authentication - no video generation functionality.
+Project focus: Professional marketing landing page for Voodoo808 brand with Supabase authentication and Google OAuth integration - ready for app.voodoo808.com deployment.

 ## System Architecture